 Create an unspoken bond between horse and rider while you head out on the trails.
 Consider purchasing or boarding a horse of your own, join a Saddle Club and make new friends or volunteer at a horse rescue and make a difference in the life of these beautiful animals.

-LaFortune Park is home to Haldimand’s first disc golf course and it is considered one of the best courses in Ontario.
+LaFortune Park, just north of Caledonia, is home to Haldimand’s first disc golf course and it is considered one of the best courses in Ontario.
 Disc golf is a variation of regular golf and uses a disc rather than a ball.
 It has 18 holes and fairways and players throw the disc into metal baskets on poles.
 It’s easy to learn and play.
 The park is free to use, so come out and have some fun!

 - # of Holes – 18